This is a Highly Sensitive Position and a satisfactory Criminal Record Check, along with a clear Vulnerable Sector Check is required.

-Reporting to the Manager, Sport and Recreation Programs, the Sport and Recreation Development Officer provides technical advice and program support to sport and recreation stakeholders including other Government of Nunavut (GN) departments, communities, organizations and individuals in the planning and implementation of sport and recreation programs and services.
-This position supports the on-going development of sport, physical activity and recreation programs for Nunavummiut; this is accompanied by developing and maintaining partnerships among sport and recreation stakeholders.
-The Sports and Recreation Development Officer works with organizations, communities and individuals to develop and build a sustainable sport and recreation system in Nunavut.
-This position supports clients and partners in the planning, implementation and evaluation of sport and recreation programs and services.
-This position is also responsible for monitoring and evaluating programs and initiatives supported through the Departments-Sport and Recreation Grant and Contributions Program.
-The incumbent supports organizations and communities in accessing support from the department and ensures financial accountability and program reporting requirements are met.
+Reporting to the Manager of Sport and Recreation Programs, the Sport and Recreation Development Officer, provides technical support to sport and recreation stakeholders including other GN departments, communities, organizations and individuals in the planning and implementation of sport and recreation programs and services.
+This position supports the on-going development of sport, physical activity, and recreation programs for Nunavummiut; this is accomplished by developing and maintaining partnerships among sport and recreation stakeholders.

 This position supports the overall mandate of the department by working directly with organizations, communities, and individuals to build a sustainable sport and recreation system in Nunavut.
 The incumbent will maintain highly functional relationships with stakeholders and provide guidance regarding access, and administration of financial support provided through the Department’s Grant’s and Contribution Program.